khumph/thesis/notes/r1-c1-notes.md

 (note that these may be misleading if agent cannot sense environment well)

 #### policy gradient methods
-- also don't use value function, but can incorporate - not a sharp distincion
+- also don't use value function, but can incorporate - not a sharp distinction
 - search in set of parameters, estimate change in parameters that most rapidly improves policy performance
 - these estimates are made in real time (not evolutionary time), so take advantage of details of individual interactions

 #### temporal difference method

 If we let s denote the state before the greedy move, and s' the state after the move, then the update to the estimated value of s, denoted V (s), can be written as
-V(s) <- V(s) + alpha (V(s') - V(s)),
+$V(s) <- V(s) + alpha (V(s') - V(s))$,
 where alpha is a small positive fraction called the step-size parameter, which influences the rate of learning.

 called temporal difference because its changes are based on a difference V(s') - V(s) between estimates at two different times

 reduce step size over time, or if not reduced to 0, can adapt to slowly changing player

 #### contrast evolutionary with value function methods
-evo method plays lots with fixed policy (or simulates with model opponent), policy change only after many games, only final outcome used (what happens during game ignored) value funct methods allow individual states to be evaluated -> takes advantage of info available during game
+evolutionary method plays lots with fixed policy (or simulates with model opponent), policy change only after many games, only final outcome used (what happens during game ignored) value function methods allow individual states to be evaluated -> takes advantage of info available during game

 #### Key features of reinforcement learning methods
-- emphasis on learning while interacting with environ (other player)
+- emphasis on learning while interacting with environment (e.g. other player)
 - clear goal
-- correct behavior requires foresight (takes into account delayed effects) can achieve effects of planning and lookahead without a model of opponent or explicity search over future states/actions
+- correct behavior requires foresight (takes into account delayed effects) can achieve effects of planning and lookahead without a model of opponent or explicit search over future states/actions

 How well a reinforcement learning system can work in problems with such large state sets is intimately tied to how appropriately it can generalize from past experience.
 -> It is in this role that we have the greatest need for supervised learning methods with reinforcement learning.

 rl applied even when part of state is hidden or two states appear the same